Find Affordable College Courses

 $3,876 Average Tuition & Fees

-In-state tuition fees for undergraduate students at UF Online are $3,876 per year.
+The average tuition and fees for an in-state undergraduate at UF Online are $3,876 a year.
 After completing their degree, communication and journalism graduates from UF Online carry an average student debtload of $17,911.
 The average monthly payment of a loan this size is about $238, assuming that the borrower is on a 10-year repayment plan.

 Read full report on Communication & Journalism at University of Florida-Online